Contrasting Star Group (SGU) and Its Competitors

-Star Group (NYSE: SGU) is one of 26 public companies in the “Retail stores, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Star Group to related businesses based on the strength of its analyst recommendations, earnings, valuation, risk, profitability, dividends and institutional ownership.
+Star Group (NYSE: SGU) is one of 26 publicly-traded companies in the “Retail stores, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Star Group to related businesses based on the strength of its risk, dividends, earnings, institutional ownership, profitability, valuation and analyst recommendations.

 Profitability

-This table compares Star Group and its competitors’ net margins, return on equity and return on assets.
+This table compares Star Group and its rivals’ net margins, return on equity and return on assets.

 |Net Margins